smithhenryd/MinorityMessagesAndDemocrats.github.io/README.md

 The Google Summer of Code has officially started, and it is off to a great start!
 In this blog post, I will summarize progress that I have already made as well as actionables that I see as achievable in the near future.

-- **Software setup** : With the help of the other students at Red Hen Lab, I have successfully connected to the Case HPC and established a home directory on the gallina server.
+- **Software setup** : With the help of the other students at Red Hen Lab, I have successfully connected to the Case HPC and have established a home directory on the Gallina server.
+However, I am still in the process of creating a Singularity container in which I will run the code for my project, as is required by the collaborative.
+I have not had any prior experience with Singularity nor am I  a master of the terminal window, but I am trying my best.

+- **2018 Midterm Images Dataset**